bwaismeyer/MOS_demo/README.md

 different Amazon AMI than Ubuntu or if the version has changed from Trusty, you will need to adjust the line accordingly.

-### Install and Configure R, Shiny, and Shiny Server
+### Install and configure R, Shiny, and Shiny Server
 Alright, it's time at last to get our core tools installed and configured.
 The steps below are described in more detail [here](https://github.com/chrisrzhou/RShiny-EC2Bootstrap#install-r).